 By screening with the Pap test, a healthcare provider can find abnormal cells that may develop into cervical cancer and remove them.
 So screening with a Pap test could actually prevent cancer.
 It can also detect cancer early when it is most treatable.
 About 90% of women whose cervical cancer was detected by a Pap test will survive.

-Women should get a Pap test every 1-3 years, depending on age and prior test results.
+Women ages 21 to 29 years should get a Pap test every 1-3 years, depending on age and prior test results.
 And this is important: testing should continue beyond the child-bearing years.
 Cancer doesn’t care what age you are.

 A Pap test can be done in your doctor’s office or clinic.
 If you don’t have a healthcare provider who can do your Pap test, there are resources available.
 Simply contact Cancer Services Program of the Finger Lakes Region at 585-224-3070.
 Outside of Monroe County?
 Call 1-877-803-8070.